Vacancies & Careers

 Members of the U.S. Navy are required to maintain high standards of personal appearance, adherence to height/weight requirements and physical fitness.
 Please refer to the following website about height/weight standards: http://www.military.com/join-armed-forces/navy-weight-rules.html All members are required to pass biannual physical fitness evaluations and are subject to random drug urinalysis testing at any time.
 Additionally, Naval Academy Band members may not have tattoos that are visible in short sleeves and skirts.
-Please consider these requirements before making potentially expensive travel arrangements and accepting an invitation to audition.
+Please consider these requirements before making travel arrangements and accepting an invitation to audition.

 JOINING THE NAVY

 When accepting a position with the United States Naval Academy Band, you will be given an application for the Navy Music Program, allowing you to begin the enlistment process to join the U.S. Navy.
 Your local recruiter will guide you through each step of the enlistment process.
-You must take and pass the Armed Services Vocational Aptitude Battery (a skills assessment test) and complete a physical exam.
+You must take and pass the Armed Services Vocational Aptitude Battery (ASVAB), which is a skills assessment test, and complete a physical exam.
 The enlistment process is completed at your local Military Entrance Processing Station (MEPS) where you will sign an enlistment contract.
 After enlisting, you will go directly to Great Lakes, Ill. to complete Recruit Training.

 Recruit Training is an eight-week course at Recruit Training Command, Great Lakes, Ill.
 While attending recruit training, you will learn standard military drill and ceremonies, U.S. Navy history, customs, and courtesies, and will participate in daily physical fitness exercises.
 Musicians, who are usually well-educated and self-disciplined, tend to do well in recruit training.